14dstcyr/smart-store-ddstcyr/README.md

 A well-designed data warehouse is instrumental in enabling efficient data analysis and business intelligence reporting.
 We can use SQLite to simulate a data warehouse and gain practical experience in schema design and data management.

-Next, we'll implement the data warehouse.
+-Next, we'll implement the data warehouse.
 ----
 # Create an Initial Data Warehouse Creation Script